spanifer/Portfolio-Project-HTML-CSS/README.md

 - ## Skeleton
     - ### Conventions
-        - Calendar icon for the upcoming events
+        - Calendar icon for the events dates
-        - Pictures icon for the gallery
+        - Other conventional icons for the subscription form
-        - House icon for home
     - ### Navigation
         - Main navigation at the top
-        - Aside navigation for the timeline
+        - Aside navigation on the home page
     - ### Wireframes
         - [Mobile/Tablet](assets/images/readme/mobile-tablet.png)
         - [Medium Screen](assets/images/readme/medium-screen.png)